Stanstead Closes School 2023-24 School Year with Baccalaureate

 Luke DeLaBruere, Grade 11, of Derby, Vt, took home a significant number of prizes at Stanstead College’s 2024 Baccalaureate and Prize-Giving Service Saturday, while the school’s head prefects shared the Pitcher Prize, the school’s top award.

 Luke, who will be next year’s co-head prefect, was co-winner with Enrui “Eric” Zhang of the Sean Kevin Ingutia Music Award for contribution to music in the school; the Technology Prize; the Leonard McGilton Memorial Award (to a local senior student returning to school); the A.P.
 Gordon Prize for Science; and the Governor General’s Medal for the highest overall average in Grade 11.
-He also one the following academic prizes: the A. Mackenzie Prize for Grade 11 English and prizes for Grade 11 Chemistry, Contemporary World, Mathematics and Physics.
+He also won the following academic prizes: the A. Mackenzie Prize for Grade 11 English and prizes for Grade 11 Chemistry, Contemporary World, Mathematics and Physics.

 Fellow Vermonter Madeline Lippmann of Newport was the co-winner of the Pitcher Prize along with Mauricio Lopez Sanchez.
 The co-head prefects were recognized as the students who had exerted the greatest influence for good.
 Madelline, Grade 12, also won the Arthur E. Curtis Jr. Award as the top student entering an engineering program; Trueman-McFadyen Award as the top female student-athlete; and the Grade 12 Physics prize.